Our school SENDCo is: Miss A Lowes

 - The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEND.
-This includes whole school training on SEND issues such as Autism Spectrum Disorder (ASD) and Speech and language difficulties.
+This includes whole school training on SEND issues such as Autism Spectrum Disorder (ASD), Speech and language difficulties and hearing impairments.

 How will the teaching be adapted for my child with SEND?